 In my past ten years as a professional photographer, I’ve found myself in so many situations I never would have known existed were it not for the doors opened by photography.
 I am always up for a new adventure and I love collaborating with others to create.
 I’ve cultivated a diverse group of editorial, non-profit, commercial and corporate clients that include The Wall Street Journal, Associated Press, National Public Radio, Chronicle of Higher Education, CondeNaste, California College of the Arts, Cetaphil, LucasFilm, Cisco Meraki, La Raza, Deloitte, Nintendo, JauntVR, and Hechinger Report to name a few.

-I currently live in Oakland, California, with my husband and rescue Shiba, Kiki.
+I currently live in Oakland, California, with my husband, son and rescue pup.
 When not working, I spend my free time at home, gardening, cooking and renovating our house.